Almoe099/almoe099/README.md

-# Hi there 👋
+## Hi there 👋

-  - Hey, I'm Almutasim Mohamed, an up-and-coming software engineer and graduate of App Academy with experience working with technologies such as React/Redux, JavaScript, Ruby/Rails, Express, HTML, and CSS.
+- Hello, I'm Almutasim Mohamed, a burgeoning software engineer and proud graduate of App Academy.
+I bring expertise in a variety of technologies, including React/Redux, JavaScript, Ruby/Rails, Express, HTML, and CSS.
+Continuously pushing the boundaries of my knowledge, I'm deeply immersed in the realms of JavaScript, TypeScript, ReactJS, and NodeJS, constantly refining my skills to stay at the forefront of innovation.
-  - I’m always studying **JavaScript**, **TypeScript**, **ReactJS**, and **NodeJS**

 <br>